nico-linder/m320-thomas-nico/M320-D3-Thomas/README.md

 - ✅ Consistent test data for debugging
 - ✅ Realistic API behavior simulation

-In a production application, this mock service could be replaced with a real weather API (OpenWeatherMap, WeatherAPI) without changing other parts of the code thanks to the service layer architecture.
+In a production application, this mock service could be replaced with a real currency exchange API (ExchangeRate-API, Fixer.io) without changing other parts of the code thanks to the service layer architecture.

 ### Input Validation Rules
-- **City names**: 2-100 characters, only letters, spaces, hyphens, and dots
-- **Temperature units**: Must be CELSIUS, FAHRENHEIT, or KELVIN
+- **Amounts**: Must be positive, non-zero, less than 1 billion, and valid numbers
+- **Currency codes**: Must be valid 3-letter codes (USD, EUR, CHF, etc.)
 - **Menu choices**: Numeric values within valid ranges

-### Temperature Conversion Formulas
-- Celsius to Fahrenheit: `(C × 9/5) + 32`
-- Celsius to Kelvin: `C + 273.15`
+### Exchange Rate Calculation
-- All conversions use Celsius as internal standard
+All exchange rates use USD as the base:
+- To convert EUR to GBP: `EUR → USD → GBP`
+- Formula: `(1 / EUR_to_USD) * USD_to_GBP`
+- Small random variation added to simulate market changes

 ---

-## 12. Future Enhancements
+## 13. Future Enhancements

-- Integration with real weather API (OpenWeatherMap, WeatherAPI)
+- Integration with real exchange rate API (ExchangeRate-API, Fixer.io, Open Exchange Rates)
 - Persistent storage (save favorites and history to file/database)
 - GUI implementation using JavaFX
 - Unit tests using JUnit 5
-- 5-day weather forecasts
-- Weather alerts and notifications
+- Historical exchange rate charts
+- Currency conversion calculator widget
 - Multi-language support
+- Cryptocurrency support (BTC, ETH, etc.)

 ---

-**Note:** This application uses a mock weather service for educational purposes.
-Weather data is simulated and not from a real API.
+**Note:** This application uses a mock currency exchange service for educational purposes.
+Exchange rates are simulated and not real market rates.